ageneric/pygame-engine-indev/Assets/docs.md

 (where self is a Scene)
 (within the constructor of a Scene subclass)

-Add a sprite to a group by editing its Group IDs in the Inspector.
+Add a sprite to a group by editing its Group IDs in the Attributes inspector.

 Collision checking can be done between sprites and groups (for example):
 `pygame.sprite.spritecollideany(self, self.scene().groups[1])`